 How accurate is a conception calculator?

 There is no way of knowing the exact date of conception unless a woman tracks her cycle and has unprotected intercourse only once per cycle.
-The conception calculator will give a woman an estimated date of the probable time when conception occurred.
+However, you can make an estimated guess!
+The conception calculator will give you an estimated date of the probable time when conception occurred.

 Could the conception calculator be wrong?

-Why does the ultrasound give a different date of conception than a conception calculator?
+Why does the ultrasound give a different due date from the conception calculator?

-A conception calculator will use the first day of the last menstrual cycle to determine the probable date of conception.
-An ultrasound uses the size of the fetus to estimate gestational age.
+A conception calculator uses the first day of the last menstrual cycle to determine the probable date of conception.
+Ultrasound uses the size of the fetus to estimate gestational age.
 Ultrasound dating can change throughout pregnancy based on the size of the fetus, but the conception calculator will always offer the same probable date of conception based on the last menstrual cycle and length of the average menstrual cycle.

-What is the difference between an online conception calculator and the “wheel” conception calculator an obstetrician uses?
+What is the difference between an online conception calculator and the “wheel” conception calculator that a doctor uses?

 There is no difference between the two.
 The doctor uses the first day of your last menstrual cycle to estimate due date and conception date in much the same way the online conception calculator works.

-A conception calculator is a tool pregnant women can use to estimate the date of delivery or the date of conception.
-All results are based on input, so women need to know the accurate first day of their last menstrual cycle to achieve the best, and most reliable, results.
+All results are based on the input, so you need to know the accurate first day of their last menstrual cycle to achieve the best and most reliable results.